ribeaud/WebEngineering/docs/lectures/3/readme.md

   ### Controller
 ]
 .right-column[
+Roles:
 - Receives user requests and calls appropriate resources to carry them out.
-- Validates the input
+- Validates the input.
 - Calls the appropriate _model_ for the task and then selects the proper _view_.
 ]
 ---
-layout: false
 .left-column[
   ## Grails
 ]